dannygelman1/ConceptCove/README.md

 imageId = imageData.createImage.id;
 await firebaseService.uploadFile(imageId, file);
 ```
-The id's in my db match the id's in my firebase stroage container.
+The `id`'s in my image table match the folder names in my firebase stroage container.
 These lists are ordered differently, so you may not see the 1-to-1 match of id's, but they are a 1-to-t match.

 <img width="450" alt="ids" src="https://github.com/dannygelman1/ConceptCove/assets/45411340/ba9e5e95-c636-402a-8329-91b7c2253a42">